Dylan-Sullivan/loco_gazebo/README.md

 Once these packages have been installed, navigate back to the 'loco_ws' folder and enter the command `catkin_make` to finish configuring the workspace.

-## Running the Simulation
+## Running the Interactive Simulation

-To begin running the simulation, first, create a terminal window (or tab) and enter the command `roscore` to initialize ROS.
+To begin running the interactive simulation, first, create a terminal window (or tab) and enter the command `roscore` to initialize ROS.
 Open a new window and navigate to the 'loco_ws' folder and enter the command `catkin_make` to ensure the workspace is up to date, then `source devel/setup.bash` to source the setup.
 Any time a new terminal window or tab is created to run something from this workspace, the `source devel/setup.bash` command should be performed first.

 ### Launch Simulation in Gazebo
 In a new tab,